Appdynamics/websphere-mq-monitoring-extension/README.md

 Rebuilding the Project
 ----------------------

- 1. Clone the repo mq-monitoring-extension from GitHub https://github.com/Appdynamics
+ 1. Clone the repo websphere-mq-monitoring-extension from GitHub https://github.com/Appdynamics
- 2. Copy the six MQ jar files listed above into the mq-monitoring-extension/lib/mq directory
+ 2. Copy the seven MQ jar files listed above into the websphere-mq-monitoring-extension/lib/ directory
- 2. Run 'ant package' from the cloned mq-monitoring-extension directory.
+ 2. Run 'mvn clean install' from the cloned websphere-mq-monitoring-extension directory.
- 3. The MQMonitor.zip should get built and found in the 'dist' directory.
+ 3. The MQMonitor.zip should get built and found in the 'target' directory.

 Installation